wikihouse/viewer-experiments/display-wikihouse-stepup1/readme.md

 of the equivalent WikiHouse object directly from user input.

 [Build WikiHouse StepUp1 R2]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/build-wikihouse-stepup1-r2.html )
-~ Not as flashy.
-Work-in-progress toward parameterization
+~ Work-in-progress toward parameterization

 [Build WikiHouse StepUp1 R1]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/build-wikihouse-stepup1-r1.html )
-~ Not as flashy.
-Work-in-progress toward parameterization
+~ Work-in-progress toward parameterization

 ### Display Series
 The 'Display' series of files appear to be growing into the specialty of extracting data and measuring data in a variety of manner from the WikiHouse DXF files